 Breaking it down into small steps

 I believe that you can take any task, goal, ambition, dream – whatever it is – and break it down into small manageable steps, until you get to something that you could do today.
 I believe that breaking your thing down into small steps will help you to take action rather than simply thinking ‘what if?’ or ‘if only I could’.
-Unlike some productivity gurus, I’m not going to ask you to pretend that you don’t have a life (a job, partner, kids, disability, caring responsibilities, or whatever it is for you) that sometimes gets in the way of the things you really want to do.
+I’m not going to ask you to pretend that you don’t have a life (a job, partner, kids, disability, caring responsibilities, or whatever it is for you) that sometimes gets in the way of the things you really want to do.
 In fact, why would anyone want to pretend that people don’t have busy, interesting, enjoyable, and sometimes frustrating, lives to lead?
 By the way, you can check out the books in the Small Steps series here.

 Breaking stuff down into small steps has got three main advantages: